Today we’re going to be comparing two giant shoes from an already successful running shoe company, the Hoka Bondi vs Clifton.

 The Bondi is not something you’re going to bring to the track for your fast workout, but on a long run, a recovery run, or an easy run, this is definitely a shoe that you could be reaching for.

 This is a shoe that I’m going to be relying on for my recovery days or just my easy low and slow days.

 Again, this is not the fastest shoe that’s out there and you definitely are going to be paying a little bit of a speed penalty for all that cushion.

 Who’s Max Cushion Really For

-A max cushioned running shoe a type of running shoe that’s for a couple of types of purposes.
-The two that mainly come to mind for me are for…
+A max cushioned running shoe is a type of running shoe that’s for a couple of types of purposes.
+The three that mainly come to mind for me are for…

 - people that are looking for a shoe that’s going to help them push distance rather than necessarily pace.